COMP2150-24s1/level-design-assessment-Ronitium/README.md

 Chompers and spitters being on a moving platform acts as a bodyguard as not only the players have to go to the moving platform, they will also need to deal with the chompers and spitters being on or near the platform.

 ## 3. Spatiotemporal Design
-A section on Spatiotemporal Design, which includes your molecule diagram and annotated level maps (one for each main section of your level).
-These diagrams may be made digitally or by hand, but must not be created from screenshots of your game.
-The annotated level maps should show the structure you intend to build, included game elements, and the path the player is expected to take through the level.
-Examples of these diagrams are included in the level design lectures.

-No additional words are necessary for this section (any words should only be within your images/diagrams).

 ### 3.1.
 Molecule Diagram

 ### 3.2.
 Level Map – Section 1